Hedapang/astro_xray/README.md

 This step will capture the screen outputs to text files, and if you want to see the outputs instantaneously, just ./configure, make and make install.

-<u> At the configure step -- only if you see "Finished" at the end of the output, it means the configuration is successful.
-If errors occur, be patient to solve them step by step. </u>
+<ins> At the configure step -- only if you see "Finished" at the end of the output, it means the configuration is successful.
+If errors occur, be patient to solve them step by step. </ins>

-<u> The make step may take a long time (~ 1 hour).
-If your process finished in a few minutes, check if there are any errors. </u>
+<ins> The make step may take a long time (~ 1 hour).
+If your process finished in a few minutes, check if there are any errors. </ins>

 **1.4 Initialization**